Gre-mie/fight_game/README.md

 ## How to play

-Pull down and switch to the latest release branch, currently: `Release_Battle_update`
+Switch to the latest release branch, currently: `Release_Battle_update`

 Right now the current release has no graphics and is best played inside an IDE.<br/>
 The terminal will take input and show minimal information.
 If using an IDE the `game.log` file will give more information (the `game.log` file is generated after `main.sh` is exicuted).